Stevan Kragujević: Career

-He became occupied with photography at the age of fourteen.
-He learned the photographer's trade in Senta with Martin Ronai and Danilo Jakšić.
-During the war, Stevan went on with his education and progress.
-Keeping friends with the experienced Geza Barta in Novi Sad, he bought at his photo shop one of the first colour films and used it only for the most valuable shots.
-So, in 1943, "A Goose-girl", the photo of a young woman with a basket and geese in a Vojvodina alley, was taken.
-The photo, entitled "A Motif from Vojvodina Village" was published on the front cover of "Duga" magazine, No.313, which, in that way, in 1950, became the first illustrated magazine with the front cover in colour.
+His first notable photograph was of the destroyed bridge in Senta during World War II he took at the age of 19.
+In 1943, he bought a colour film and used it only for the most valuable shots, one of which was "A Goose-girl", a photo of a young woman with a basket and geese in a Vojvodina alley.
+The photo, entitled "A Motif from Vojvodina Village" was published on the front cover of "Duga" magazine, in 1950.
+It was Yugoslavia's first illustrated magazine with the first front cover in colour.